 NBCF believes this achievement is primarily due to research – the most effective way to improve the prevention, detection and treatment of breast cancer.
 Although progress is being made, there is still a long way to go.
 A continued and concerted research effort is vital for improving the quality of life for those living with breast cancer, as well as moving towards breast cancer prevention and cure.

-Since 1994, NBCF has awarded more than $140 million to fund over 470 Australian-based breast cancer research projects.
+Since 1994, NBCF has awarded more than $140 million to fund 479 Australian-based breast cancer research projects.
 As Australia’s leading community-supported organisation funding breast cancer research, NBCF is proud to fund research right across the spectrum – from understanding the fundamental basis of this disease to develop better treatment options, to psychosocial research aimed at improving the quality of life for those with breast cancer and their families.
 NBCF believes in supporting research that will have the greatest possible impact.

 As NBCF receives no government funding, all funds are donated by the community through fundraising initiatives and donations.
 This has led to:

 - Greater understanding of possible ways to stop the spread of breast cancer to other parts of the body

 - Improved quality of life for patients and their families

 NBCF allocates funds to help build a sustainable, multidisciplinary and highly trained research workforce, with a particular focus on supporting early to mid-career researchers.
 NBCF Fellowships aim to attract, train and retain the next generation of breast cancer researchers.